Astros start fast, top Dodgers 5-3 for 2-1 World Series lead | New Country 923

 George Springer and the Astros broke out the bats early this time and kept up their big run at Minute Maid Park in October, beating the Los Angeles Dodgers 5-3 Friday night for a 2-1 lead in the World Series.

-The ballpark was booming from the start, with cheers, chants and a loud train whistle echoing beneath the closed roof.
-A sellout crowd stood much of the evening — deep in the heart of football country, with every Houston batter getting either a hit or walk, the fans enjoyed the Friday Night Sights.
+The ballpark was booming from the start, with cheers, chants and a train whistle echoing beneath the closed roof.
+Deep in the heart of football country, a sellout crowd stood much of the evening.
+And with every Houston batter getting a hit or walk, fans enjoyed the Friday Night Sights.

+“The energy in the building is second to none,” Astros manager A.J.
+Hinch said.
+“It’s loud.
+They’re loud from the very beginning.”

 Coming off a dramatic rally to win Game 2 at Dodger Stadium, the Astros improved to 7-0 at home this postseason.
 Jose Altuve & Co. have dominated, too, outscoring the Red Sox, Yankees and Dodgers 36-10 in that span.